AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

 <img src="media/image82.png" style="width:5.99386in;height:2.86968in" />

-1. An invoke activity is configured with changePO operation and an empty Map (Map to changePO) activity is created
+1. An invoke action is configured with changePO operation and an empty Map (Map to changePO) Action is created

 <img src="media/image83.png" style="width:7in;height:3.11667in" />

-1. Edit the Map (Map to changePO) activity and provide below mapping
+1. Edit the Map (Map to changePO) Action and provide below mapping

 <img src="media/image84.png" style="width:7in;height:2.98611in" />